dolph/recipes/breakfast/pancakes.md

 - 1 tablespoon **lemon** juice (or white vinegar)
 - 1 teaspoon **vanilla extract**

-Add any additional ingredients to the wet, such as:
+Add any additional, optional ingredients to the wet, such as:

 - Fruit (blueberries, strawberries, apples, etc)
 - Chocolate chips